agforero/agforero.github.io/index.md

 ### About me:
 Hey there!
-My name is Agustin, and I am a computer science and history double major at [St. Olaf College](https://wp.stolaf.edu/), class of 2021.
+My name is Agustin, and I am a Master of Engineering of Computer Science at Cornell Tech, the Cornell University campus in Manhattan, NY.
+I was a Computer Science and History double major at [St. Olaf College](https://wp.stolaf.edu/), class of 2021.
 Originally from the town of Naperville, Illinois, I am an avid software designer, working with several different languages and skills for the projects I involve myself in.
 So far, I have experience in the following languages:

 * C/C++
 * Python